Advancing Diversity, Equity, Inclusion, and Anti-Racism at the Aspen Institute

 - Undertaking internal peer learning and best practice sharing on diversity, equity, inclusion, and anti-racism efforts.

 - Addressing how, as colleagues, our personal beliefs or behaviors may need to transform to address systemic and implicit biases in our organization and the communities in which and with whom we work.

 Read below for more details on some of the action items mentioned above.

 More on the Task Force on Equity and Inclusion:

 The Institute’s President and CEO and Senior Executive Team created the Task Force on Equity and Inclusion in July 2020 to develop and implement new ways for the Institute to live its commitments to diversity, equity, and inclusivity, and to become a more actively anti-racist organization.
 The Task Force is identifying key opportunities and barriers to overcome, developing a set of actionable recommendations, and advising the implementation of solutions.
 The group consists of a diverse range of colleagues from across the Institute who represent the full organization, span roles at junior and senior levels, and bring a wide range of perspectives.
-You can read the Task Force’s charge here.
+The Task Force made initial recommendations, which were approved by the Senior Executive Team, in late October 2020 around the issues of: Human Resources, Events, Central Services, Programming and its Foci, Fundraising and Business Model, Demographics of Leadership and Board, Culture, Communications, and Marketing.
+Read the Task Force’s charge here.

 More on the search for a Vice President for People and Culture: